autom8ter/memeblast/README.md

   help        Help about any command

 Flags:
-  -h, --help   help for smsdos
+  -h, --help   help for memeblast

-Use "smsdos [command] --help" for more information about a command.
+Use "memeblast [command] --help" for more information about a command.

 ```